Weight Training Instruction Methodology: Bridging Science and Practice

 Core Pillars of My Instruction

-Based on my teaching demonstration, the curriculum is built around three critical domains specifically for weight training:
+The curriculum is built around three critical domains specifically for weight training:

 1. Foundational Science: Students explore anatomy, muscle physiology, and biomechanics.
 Beyond identifying muscles, they learn how force is generated, how muscles adapt to resistance, and the science behind progressive overload.